Blogs

 Harassment isn't limited to colleagues; it can also come from third parties.
 A 2018 report by the TUC found that 36% of 18-34 year-olds who experienced workplace harassment identified third parties as the perpetrators.
 Although the duty to prevent third-party harassment was dropped, employers still have responsibilities to address harassment from third parties, including customers.

-The 2022 – 2023 Bill aims to make three key amendments to the Equality Act 2010:
+The 2022 – 2023 Bill will make three key amendments to the Equality Act 2010:

 1. Proactive Duty on Employers: Employers must take reasonable steps to prevent sexual harassment of employees during their work.
 This goes beyond existing vicarious liability for employee misconduct and extends protection to cover harassment by third parties.
-Employers may need to provide training on harassment, have equal opportunities and harassment policies, and regularly review these policies.
+Employers will need to provide training on harassment, have equal opportunities and harassment policies, and regularly review these policies.

 2. Compensation Uplift: If employers fail to take reasonable steps to protect employees from sexual harassment, they may face a compensation uplift of up to 25%, with no statutory cap, incentivising stricter adherence to the new guidance.

-3. Protection Against Harassment by Third Parties: While specific third-party harassment protections were initially proposed, the obligation to prevent harassment by third parties was not fully adopted.
+3. Protection Against Harassment by Third Parties: While specific third-party workplace harassment laws were initially proposed, the obligation to prevent harassment by third parties was not fully adopted.
 However, employers still bear some responsibility in ensuring employees are safeguarded from all forms of harassment, including from third parties like clients or customers.

 The proposed amendment to address concerns about potential restrictions on free speech was included in the Bill.
 This amendment aims to address concerns about potential restrictions on free speech by clarifying what employers are expected to do and setting limits on what is considered reasonable.
 Specifically, it states that employers won’t be liable for acts that normally amount to harassment if certain conditions are met, particularly related to the context of conversations.